Philam18/nodejs-slack-bot/README.md

 **NOTE**: Keep your bot secret-token handy and secret for later- it is necessary for connecting to the Slack client

 ### NodeJS & npm
-You will want to grab the latest NodeJS/npm ([here's a tutorial for Ubuntu](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/)).
+You will want to grab the latest NodeJS/npm.
 After installation and verifying you have the latest version, you can create a new folder, **clone the repository**, and run your `npm install` to grab the dependencies.

 ### OWM API Key